bseltz-cohesity/scripts/powershell/addVMtoProtectionJob/README.md

 * -username: Cohesity User Name
 * -domain: (optional) - defaults to 'local'
 * -jobName: name of protection job to add VMs to
-* -vmName: name of one or more VMs (comma separated) to add to the protection job
+* -vmNames: names of one or more VMs (comma separated) to add to the protection job